What is the Preadmission screening and resident review definition of intellectual disability?

 vi) Capacity for independent living

-Notions of intellectual disability have evolved considerably since 1983.
+Notions of ID have evolved considerably since 1983.
 Indeed, the Association itself has published several revisions to the manual, and has changed its name to The American Association of Intellectual and Developmental Disabilities (AAIDD), reflecting a move away from the (now derogatory) term "mental retardation."

-Identifying related conditions may involve some discretion on the part of a clinician or evaluator.
-However, although related conditions are treated by PASRR as a subset of intellectual disability, note the definition of related condition does not require that an individual have an intellectual disability so long as other related conditions criteria are met.
+Identifying related conditions (RC’s) may involve some discretion on the part of a clinician or evaluator.
+However, although RC’s are treated by PASRR as a subset of ID, note the definition of RC does not require that an individual have an ID so long as other RC criteria are met.

-For reference, this page includes a copy of the 1983 Manual as a downloadable PDF below.
+For reference, this page includes a copy of the AAMR’s 1983 Manual as a downloadable PDF below.